-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

 At 77 years old, "an official old fud," as he puts it, Parks knows he's more vulnerable to COVID-19 than most of the fly fishing guides he hires in his shop.
 He gets nervous, he says, when someone tries to come in without a mask or when the shop gets packed with people perusing the selection of flies.

-But with the slow start to the tourism season, and his wife's bed and breakfast running at half capacity this summer so nobody has to share a bathroom, working in the shop is a risk he's willing to take.
+But with the slow start to the tourism season and with wife's bed and breakfast running at half capacity this summer to the point where nobody has to share a bathroom, working in the shop is a risk he's willing to take.

 "This is what we have to live on for a fairly long winter," he says.

-There are many in town, Parks says, who'd just as soon not have tourists come at all.
-There aren't many confirmed cases in Park County and they'd prefer it stay that way.
+There are many in town, Parks says, who would just as soon not have tourists come at all.
+There aren't many confirmed cases in Park County, and they would prefer it stay that way.

-Further north, outside Glacier National Park, the Blackfeet Nation closed off road access to that park's east entrances out of an abundance of caution.
-Native Americans are being disproportionately impacted by the pandemic, in part because of conditions created by chronic under-funding and mismanagement of their health programs.
+Farther north, outside Glacier National Park, the Blackfeet Nation closed off road access to that park's east entrances out of an abundance of caution.
+Native Americans are being disproportionately impacted by the pandemic, in part because of conditions created by chronic underfunding and mismanagement of their health programs.

-Tim Davis, Chair of the Blackfeet Tribal Business Council, told Montana Public Radio that he knows the decision will impact the $110 million a year tourism industry in Glacier County.
+Tim Davis, chair of the Blackfeet Tribal Business Council, told Montana Public Radio that he knows the decision will impact the $110 million-a-year tourism industry in Glacier County.

 "We're not, again, doing this based on economics," he told MTPR.
 "It's based on science and health."